pulumi/pulumi-hugo/themes/default/content/templates/container-service/_index.md

 | AWS Fargate                             | Serverless compute engine for containers that you use with ECS and EKS.
 Deploys and manages EC2 instances for you when you’re running containers.     |
 | AWS AppRunner                           | Fully managed container service that runs your container images without you needing to know how to deploy and manage the underlying infrastructure.   |

-### Building and deploying container services on AWS, Azure, and Google Cloud
+### Building and deploying containers on AWS, Azure, and Google Cloud

-Infrastructure as code is an efficient and repeatable way of building a container service with programming languages and deploying the service to your preferred cloud.
+[Infrastructure as code](/what-is/what-is-infrastructure-as-code) is an efficient and repeatable way of building services that run on containers with programming languages and deploying them to your preferred cloud.

-Pulumi’s open source, infrastructure as code SDK that lets you build and deploy a container service with TypeScript/JavaScript, Python, Go, Java, .NET, and YAML.
+Pulumi’s open source, infrastructure as code SDK lets you build and deploy container services with TypeScript/JavaScript, Python, Go, Java, .NET, and YAML.
 The main benefits include:

 * **Programming Languages:** Define infrastructure as code in your favorite language instead of domain-specific languages or clicking through cloud consoles.

 * **Container Ecosystem Support:** Orchestrate every component (container registries, images, clusters, tasks, etc.) with code.

-* **Fast, Easy Deployment:** Quickly deploy your container service with a CLI or from a CI/CD workflow.
+* **Fast, Easy Deployment:** Quickly deploy a container service with a CLI or from a CI/CD workflow.

 * **Rapid Development:** Author, version, test, and release infrastructure changes just like software.